-The first annual Kelsey’s Law Distracted Driving Scholarship for Michigan high school juniors and seniors has launched.
+The second annual Kelsey’s Law Distracted Driving Scholarship for Michigan high school juniors and seniors has launched.
 Kelsey Raffaele, 17, of Sault Ste.
 Marie, tragically died in a cell phone-related automobile crash in 2010.
 This scholarship has been created in her honor to inspire change in teens who drive distracted and help prevent car accidents.

 Some startling facts from the Michigan State Police Traffic Crash Database: